For every course you take, you receive a letter grade.

 - If forgiveness is granted, a student’s UWSP cumulative grade point average will be calculated from the courses taken after being readmitted, except in determining graduation honors.
 Graduation honors includes all the grades earned at UW-Stevens Point and other institutions regardless of academic forgiveness.

-- To graduate after electing academic forgiveness, students must earn a minimum of 30 additional credits with at least an overall grade point average of 2.00.
+- To graduate after electing academic forgiveness, students must earn a minimum of 30 additional in-residence credits for bachelor’s degree-seeking students and a minimum of 15 additional in-residence credits for assoicate degree-seeking students, with at least an overall grade point average of 2.00.

 - All other UWSP policies remain in effect and are not changed by the granting of academic forgiveness.

-- This policy applies to only undergraduate students seeking their first bachelor’s degree.
+- This policy applies only to undergraduate students seeking their first bachelor’s or associate degree.

 - This policy is effective starting fall semester, 2021-2022